durffy/UMLHero/Design/UseCases.md

 ## title: Update Usecase
 Actor: Designer
 Senario: the Designer notices an issue with the senario of a usecase, they make the correction to the usecase and save it

+## title: Delete Usecase
+Actor: Designer
+Senario: The desinger decides that a usecase has become irrelevant.
+They navigate to the usecase list and delete it from the list.